Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Compact components in the relative character variety

-\begin{remark} Note that if an element $g$ in $\SO_0(2,q)$ commutes with a dense subset of $\SO_0(2,q)$, then it must lie in the center of $\SO_0(2,q)$ by the continuity of the map Therefore, the automorphism group of a dense representation $\rho\colon\Gamma_{0,s}\to\SO_0(2,q)$ is exact the center of $\SO_0(2,q)$, hence the representation is irreducible. \end{remark}
+\begin{remark} Note that if an element $g$ in $\SO_0(2,q)$ commutes with a dense subset of $\SO_0(2,q)$, then it must lie in the center of $\SO_0(2,q)$ by the continuity of the adjoint action.
+Therefore, the automorphism group of a dense representation $\rho\colon\Gamma_{0,s}\to\SO_0(2,q)$ is exactly the center of $\SO_0(2,q)$, hence the representation is irreducible. \end{remark}